t0bst4r/home-assistant-matter-hub/README.md

 In the docker image the application stores its data in `/data`, so you can mount a volume there to persist it, but you could change that by setting the `HAMH_STORAGE_LOCATION` variable.

-Additionally, you can also run the container as follows:
+Alternatively, you can also run the container as follows:

 ```bash
 docker run -d \